RequestNetwork/web-components/README.md

 ## Introduction

-This repo contains a collection of [Web Components](https://opensource.com/article/21/7/web-components) which you can quickly embed in other projects and leverage the feature they provide.
+This repo contains a collection of [Web Components](https://opensource.com/article/21/7/web-components) which you can quickly embed in other projects and leverage the features they provide.

 ## Usage